 Performance-based stock options are typically granted on an annual basis and consist of a performance-based and service-based component.
 The performance targets and vesting conditions for performance-condition options are based on achievement of recognized revenue targets.
 Performance-based options vest in three equal annual installments beginning one year after the grant date, pending certification of performance achievement by the Compensation Committee and continued service.
 The fair value of performance-condition awards is based on the closing market price of the Company's common stock on the grant date.
-On January 1, 2019, the Company granted 168,466 performance-condition options, with an exercise price of \$0.77 per share and a term of ten years.
-During the year ended December 31, 2021 and 2020, the performance-conditions were met and 56,156 options and 56,155 options, respectively, vested.
-During the year ended December 31, 2019, the performance-conditions were not met and 56,155 options were forfeited.
+There are no performance-based stock options outstanding as of December 31, 2022.